-This rustic Warm Salmon Salad with Spicy Tomato Citrus Sauce served on a bed of greens, quinoa and asparagus makes a healthy, delicious, fresh spring/summer meal.
+This rustic Warm Salmon Salad with Tomato Citrus Sauce served on a bed of greens, quinoa and asparagus makes a healthy, delicious, fresh spring/summer meal.

 The recipe serves 2 giant eaters (like my husband) or 4 lighter eaters.
 Because you end up with quite a bit of sauce – one cup – you can easily add more quinoa, greens and/or salmon to stretch the dish to feed a couple more people.

 The lemon and orange essence is fairly intense so feel free to reduce the amount of zest.
 The recipe includes sweet spicy Thai sauce which balances the tangy-ness of the citrus and adds a nice kick.

 This is a perfect salad for a lazy summer afternoon/evening or a brunch event.
 The whole thing is ready in 30 minutes.
 Stress free and delicious.

 Lots of variations are possible with this warm salmon salad.